 To stop synchronizing the position in the project tree with the file currently opened in the editor, deselect (Synchronize with Editor).
-You can specify a keyboard shortcut to use when synchronization is needed.
-Select Tools > Options > Environment > Keyboard, and then search for Show in Explorer.

 Some build systems support adding and removing files to a project in Qt Creator (currently qmake and Qbs).
 The faithful display of the project structure allows to specify exactly where a new file should be placed in the build system.
 If the project is under version control, information from the version control system might be displayed in brackets after the project name.
 This is currently implemented for Git (the branch name or a tag is displayed) and ClearCase (the view name is displayed).

 © 2021 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.